RioAraki/CelShader/readme.md

 ## Environment - Unity Game Engine

-In order to focus on the shader part rather than build everything from scratch, **I used Unity game engine to help me deal with all other things except shader.
-That is to say, only the cel_shader.shader and lightchange.cs files is my delta work, other things are mostly build with the resources I already have.** Unity is a professional game engine which could handle almost all aspects relate to the game.
+In order to focus on the shader part rather than build everything from scratch.

+**I used Unity game engine to help me deal with all other things except shader.
+That is to say, only the `cel_shader.shader` and `lightchange.cs` files are my delta work, other things are mostly built by unity or downloaded online.**

+Unity is a professional game engine which could handle almost all aspects relate to the game.
 With the help of unity, I could import the model and build the scene really quickly and decently as this is not my focus.
 I could also write some scripts to move the camera based on user's input, so that the demo is more interactive.
 Lastly, **Unity has its own shader programming language called "ShaderLab" and the actual shader code is written in a variant of CG / HLSL language.** This enables me to customize the shader to the effect I would like to use.

 ## Syntax of the "shaderLab" programming language